Sdaas/hello-karate/README.md

 $ mvn spring-boot:run
 ```

-From the IntelliJ IDE right click on `/test/java/feature` and "Run all tests".
-You can also right click on the
-Java test-classes or the `*.feature` files to run a subset of the tests

 From the command-line, run

 ```
 $ mvn test -Dtest=KarateTests
 ```

+The Karate tests can also be invoked from within IntelliJ in multiple ways

+* Right-click on `test/java/karate/KarateTests` to run all the tests
+* Right-click on the individual runners (e.g., test/java/karate/person/PersonRunner) to run all the tests there
+* Right-click on a `*.feature` file to run all only that feature

 ### References